Explore

 The unoriginality continues...

-Posted : 11 years ago on 28 March 2013 04:18 (A review of Friday the 13th Part 2)
+Posted : 11 years, 9 months ago on 28 March 2013 04:18 (A review of Friday the 13th Part 2)

 Defiantly one of the better Friday 13th films, though it's still pretty much the same crap: the cheesy acting, the stupid 80's horror music and the predictable story line.
 I'm really glad I wasn't alive back in the early 80's as all the new horror movie releases would just be the same endless crappy films.
 Barely a year ago, the first Friday 13th film came out, barley a year ago.
 Which means it's really obvious they were taking everyone for idiots.
 Come see the same film that you saw last year for an extortionate price.
 I have to ask, did people honestly go and watch this sequel while it was in the pictures, where people even more stupid back then?